- For annual performance, please refer to our Sustainability Report 2021.

 Our Value Added and Distribution Statement can be found in our Sustainability Report.

 Fare Adjustment Mechanism

 Fare revenue is one of the major sources of income for MTR.
-The transparent Fare Adjustment Mechanism (“FAM”) is based on economic data released by the Government to ensure fair, objective and transparent fare adjustments over time.
-The inflation tracking mechanism ensures our services remain affordable to all passengers and the Corporation would not run into financial problems when costs to maintain assets escalate over the years.
+The Fare Adjustment Mechanism (“FAM”) is based on economic data released by the HKSAR Government (“the Government”) to ensure fair, objective and transparent fare adjustments over time.
+It also considers the public’s affordability with the inclusion of the “Affordability-linked” arrangement.

 Rail plus Property Model

-Since the opening of MTR's first railway line in 1979, our “Rail plus Property” model has brought significant benefits in optimising the integration between our property developments and railway network.
-The resources that our property development opportunities bring in are in turn used to support railway operations and help fill funding gaps when building new railway lines.
+Since the opening of MTR's first railway line in 1979, our “Rail plus Property” model has brought significant benefits in optimising the integration between our property development and railway expansion.
+The resources that our property development bring in are in turn used to support railway operations and help bridge the funding gap when building new railway lines.

 Our heavy rail network, which covers all 18 districts in Hong Kong, improves accessibility and enhances development opportunities for many locations.
 The Rail plus Property video provides a more detailed account of the model.